teamtomo/teamtomo-site-archive/guides/EMPIAR-10164/preprocessing.md

 ```
 ````

-In order to access it from Warp, the `BoxNet2MaskBeads_20200607` TODO ???better name??? directory must be placed in the Warp installation folder under the `boxnet2models` directory.
+In order to access it from Warp, the `BoxNet2MaskBeads_20200607` TODO better name directory must be placed in the Warp installation folder under the `boxnet2models` directory.
 Then, to select the pretrained model in Warp, click on the currently selected BoxNet model and select the `BoxNet2MaskBeads_20200607` model.

 ![boxnet](https://i.ibb.co/5BvkK9x/masking.png)